French judges step up Ghosn probe over palace party, Oman dealings

-PARIS (Reuters) - French prosecutors have stepped up their investigation into alleged misappropriation of funds at Renault (RENA.PA) by former boss Carlos Ghosn, saying a judge had now been assigned to the case to launch a formal investigation.
+PARIS (Reuters) - French prosecutors have stepped up their investigation into alleged misappropriation of funds at Renault by former boss Carlos Ghosn, saying a judge had now been assigned to the case to launch a formal investigation.

 The prosecutor’s office in Nanterre, on the outskirts of Paris, had since last year been looking into a party Ghosn had thrown for his wife at the sumptuous Versailles palace among other financial dealings.